On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Cohomologically trivial automorphisms in the non isotrivial case -- Proof of the order 2-statement of Theorem

+We have deduced from Proposition \ref{prop:G=triv} that $\varphi\in\Aut_\QQ(S)$.
+As it also acts trivially on the base of the elliptic fibration by construction, it remains to verify that $\varphi$ acts trivially on the representatives of a basis of $\Num(S)$ in $\Pic(S)$.
+For a basis of the sublattice $L\subset\Num(S)$, this follows by construction, as verified in Proposition \ref{prop:G=triv}.
+By Lemma \ref{lem:D/2}, there are two remaining generators $D_1/2, D_2/2$.
+On these, the trivial action has been established in Claim \ref{claim:phi(C)}.
+This completes the proof of Proposition \ref{prop: coh trivial inv 1}. \end{proof}

-\begin{remark} For an alternative infinite series of families of non-isotrivial properly elliptic surfaces $S$ with $|\Aut_\ZZ(S)|=2$, one could realize the isotrivial families for $r=4$ from \ref{ss:conclusion} by way of Construction \ref{constr} applied to $X_{33}$, as in Section \ref{s:pf2}, and then deform (preserving $\Psi^2$) $X_{33}$ to $X_{321}$ (as hinted in Remark \ref{rmk: Enriques1}). \end{remark}
+\begin{remark} For an alternative infinite series of families of non-isotrivial properly elliptic surfaces $S$ with $|\Aut_\ZZ(S)|=2$, one could realize the isotrivial families for $r=4$ from Theorem \ref{thm:X_33} by way of Construction \ref{constr} applied to $X_{33}$, amounting to the examples from Subsection \ref{ss:r=4}, and then deform (preserving $\Psi^2$) $X_{33}$ to $X_{321}$. \end{remark}